###country-name###

 Why should the assets of the aggressor state and it's accomplices be confiscated?

-Since the beginning of the full-scale invasion of Ukraine, the actions of the Russian Federation and individuals who actively contribute to the aggression (Russian politicians, propagandists, oligarchs, etc.) have caused enormous economic loss, which as of early 2023 is estimated at more than $700 billion.
+Since the beginning of the full-scale invasion of Ukraine, the actions of the Russian Federation and individuals who actively contribute to the aggression (Russian politicians, propagandists, oligarchs, etc.) have caused enormous economic loss, which as of early 2025 is estimated by the World Bank at more than $524 billion.

 First, the damage caused by the war is now being covered by Ukraine and its international partners.
 Neither Russia nor the Russians are willing to pay for the damage caused until Russia is completely defeated on the battlefield, which they do not think to be plausible.
 Confiscation of their assets will make it possible to shift the economic burden of rebuilding Ukraine onto the shoulders of the perpetrators right now and will allow to compensate for the damage before the war ends.